kubevirt/kubevirt.github.io/_posts/2021-04-30-intel-vgpu-kubevirt.md

             name: gpu1
 ```

-Here we are identifiying the gpu device that we want to attach to this VM.
+Here we are identifying the gpu device that we want to attach to this VM.
 The rest is handled by kubevirt.

 We can now start the virtual machine with `virtctl start win10vm1`.
 Check to ensure that the VM is running with `kubectl get vm`.